QuantEcon/lecture-python-advanced.myst/lectures/smoothing_tax.md

 ## Overview

-This lecture describes tax-smoothing models that are counterparts to consumption-smoothing models in {doc}`smoothing <smoothing>`.
+This lecture describes tax-smoothing models that are counterparts to consumption-smoothing models in {doc}`Tax Smoothing with Complete and Incomplete Markets <smoothing>`.

 * one is in the **complete markets** tradition of Lucas and Stokey {cite}`LucasStokey1983`.
 * the other is in the **incomplete markets** tradition  of  Barro {cite}`Barro1979`.